sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 .. note:: The default idle timeout in Rclone is 5 minutes.
 This may be too short for the checksum calculation phase when uploading large files (>10GB).
 You can increase it with ``--timeout=240m``.

+.. note:: When uploading files from multiple Rclone clients in parallel, please add ``--no-traverse`` as argument.
+Rclone by default does a directory listing before upload.
+When this is done in parallel for large directories, it can be bad for performance.

 The first time you use rclone, you need to make a profile with ``rclone config``.

 As the remote URL, you can use for example ``https://webdav.grid.surfsara.nl:443/pnfs/grid.sara.nl/data/lsgrid/homer`` (for performance) or ``https://webdav.grid.surfsara.nl:2880/pnfs/grid.sara.nl/data/lsgrid/homer`` (with encrypted transport).